 - Holding a conditional offer for a place at Brunel University but do not have the required IELTS score,

 - Holding an IELTS score but have not yet reached the required English entry level for your academic course.
 This test is not suitable for applying for a Pre-sessional course unless you are also holding an IELTS score 4.0, with a minimum of 4.0 in each sub section.

 We run the BrunELT throughout the year (usually on a Friday) and it takes place at the Brunel campus in Uxbridge.
-The test costs £95 per person (£110 from the 1st August)
+The test costs £110.

 The BrunELT is designed to evaluate your level of English.
-Please note this test is only suitable for students wanting to apply for direct entry to Brunel or for LIBT programmes.
-It is not suitable for entry onto English Language Programmes.
+Please note this test is only suitable for students wanting to apply for direct entry to Brunel or for LBIC programmes.
+It is not suitable for entry onto English Language programmes.